 For the size of the town, public transportation in Kaneohe is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Kaneohe, the benefits are reduced air pollution and congestion on the highways.

-The education level of Kaneohe citizens is very high relative to the national average among all cities (21.84%): 34.38% of adults in Kaneohe have a bachelor's degree or even advanced degree.
+The population of Kaneohe is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.38% of adults in Kaneohe have a bachelor's degree or even advanced degree.

 The per capita income in Kaneohe in 2010 was $33,618, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $134,472 for a family of four.
 However, Kaneohe contains both very wealthy and poor people as well.